featured

 The flip side to this is the importance of Bruno to this team and project under Amorim and INEOS.

 It isn't necessarily on the player on what the club do.
-They just have to go out there and perform as well as they can every game which is something we cannot complain about when it comes to Bruno.
+The players just have to go out there and perform as well as they can every game which is something we cannot complain about when it comes to Bruno.
 Whether you like him or not, you simply cannot question his attitude and love for the club.
 Players like that are needed more than anything.

-The skipper is also super influential to this team in more ways than one: his output going forward; his experience; his leadership; the man for the big moments.
+The skipper is also super influential to this team in more ways than one: his output going forward, his experience, his leadership, the man for the big moments.
 We do not have enough players like that.

 He is also ever-present as he is never injured and plays every game to the best of his ability.
 That availibility isn't something that is known to many players especially in this day-and-age.
 Despite his age of 30, it's thanks to this fitness and constant running ability that means that Bruno should be able to play for at least another 6-7 years.